Beyond IID: data-driven decision-making in heterogeneous environments: Analysis of SAA for integral probability metrics

-As noted in \Cref{rem:dro_to_reg} the bounds developed in \Cref{cor:DRO_SAA_ub} can be translated into bounds on the asymptotic worst-case regret of SAA when the ETC property is verified. \Cref{cor:DRO_SAA_ub} implies that for a broad class of problems, the DRO regret of SAA vanishes as the radius of the heterogeneity ball goes to $0$.
-Furthermore, the upper bound is problem-dependent and scales linearly with the radius of heterogeneity $\rad$ and with some notion of complexity of the objective function $g$.
+\end{proposition} \Cref{cor:dro_to_reg} translates the bounds derived on $\UB_{\mathcal{I}}$ through the approximation parameter in \Cref{sec:UB_IPM} into bounds on the worst-case asymptotic regret of SAA.
+It implies that for a broad class of problems, the asymptotic worst-case regret of SAA vanishes as the radius of the heterogeneity ball goes to $0$.
+More specifically, the asymptotic worst-case regret scales linear for the Kolmogorov distance whenever the objective function $g$ has uniformly bounded variation, and for the Wasserstein distance whenever the objective function $g$ is uniformly Lipschitz continuous.

-We show in \Cref{sec:beyondLip} that in general this dependence in the objective complexity is necessary by developing lower bounds on the achievable worst-case regret of SAA for various problems.